Skip to content

 Teaching Students to be Mindful and Conscious Learners

-According to recent research, a growing number of school-aged children are experiencing a plethora of social, emotional, and behavioral problems that interfere with school success, interpersonal relationships, as well as the potential to become competent adults and productive citizens.
+According to recent research, a growing number of school-aged children are experiencing a plethora of social, emotional, and behavioral problems that interfere with school success, interpersonal relationships, and the potential to become competent adults and productive citizens.

 Many Students are Passive Learners